 The Regional Community Action Board (CAB) was formed in 2000 in the realization that if the Center was going to serve the needs of border communities, then border communities needed to give guidance to the AZPRC.
 Initial Board members were individuals and agencies involved in various projects with AZPRC staff and faculty.
 Since that time, CAB members have invited new partners in order to better address the AZPRC’s mission.
-Over the past three years, the CAB has taken a more central role in guiding AZPRC activities.
+Over the past six years, the CAB has taken a more central role in guiding AZPRC activities.

 Mission of the Community Action Board (CAB)